urbantreelion/ece350-lab-manual/_lab3/FM-receiver-simulation.md

 ## Part 2 Deliverables
 <!-- #TODO review -->

-- One GRC files of an FM demodulators.
+- One GRC files of an FM receiver.
 You will be stepped through building it.
 - There is 1 question in this part.
 It is clearly indicated.
   - The question requires approximately 1 line of writing, and addresses a concept, not details.
 Answer the question and submit a single page containing the answers to your TA at the end of the lab.